Edition of 12 (Artist Proofs available) includes 50mm borders.

 Boris Mikhailov’s great series ‘Salt Lake 1986 reflects the notion of humanity finding a way to express itself under the most extreme circumstances.
 We will always find a crack of hope, which is the starting point in the eventual defeat of any oppressive state.

-"I shine my bright and unforgiving light on the everyday and I am overwhelmed by its beauty." - RA
+"I shine my bright and unforgiving light on the everyday and I am overwhelmed by the complexity and beauty." - RA